mathew-fleisch/bashbot/README.md

 # BashBot

-BashBot is a whitelisted command injection tool for slack.
+BashBot is a white-listed command injection tool for slack.
 A [config.json](sample-config.json) file defines the possible commands that can be run as well as all of the parameters that can be passed to those commands.
 This bot uses circleci to build a docker container, that is pushed to AWS ECR and is run in ECS.
 Sensitive commands can be restricted to specific slack channels.
 Import other repositories like [bashbot-scripts](https://github.com/eaze/bashbot-scripts) to extend functionality, and reduce clutter in the configuration file.

 ### Sample .env file
 ```